Browse by Medical Category

-Patient education resources at Massachusetts General Hospital, to help answer your questions.
+Patient education resources at the Mass General Department of Radiation Oncology, to help answer your questions.

 An introduction to the Department of Radiation Oncology at Massachusetts General Hospital.
 An overview of the different processes and procedures to expect in the course of your treatment program.
 Learn about what radiation is and the different types of radiation used to treat cancer.

-A written document that describes what you can expect before and during your radiation treatments
+This written document describes what you can expect before and during your radiation treatments.

-The American Society for Radiation Oncology maintains a website with other helpful information for patients.
-You can find it at: http://www.rtanswers.org/.
+RT Answers The American Society for Radiation Oncology maintains a website with other helpful information for patients.
+You can find it here.

 Combined Chemotherapy and Radiation for Patients with Pancreatic Cancer